IntegraHellsing666/arch-install-guide/README.md

 3. Make sure your keyboard layout is the one you selected, if not then use `loadkeys` and then change it on the desktop environment you will soon have.
 4. Use `setfont -d` for better visibility if you wish.
 5. Download your desired desktop environment or window manager, for example KDE or hyprland (here I will show KDE), and SDDM, by running `sudo pacman -S plasma sddm`.
 Just press enter for the default installation options.
-6. Download other packages you want, for example, by running `sudo pacman -S konsole kate firefox discord obsidian vlc gwenview`, anything really, just search for stuff you might want at https://archlinux.org/packages/ and type their names there.
+6. Download other packages you want, for example, by running `sudo pacman -S konsole kate firefox discord obsidian vlc gwenview dolphin`, anything really, just search for stuff you might want at https://archlinux.org/packages/ and type their names there.
 A terminal emulator like `konsole` or `kitty` are pretty much mandatory, the rest you can also just download later.
 7. Enable SDDM by running `systemctl enable sddm` and lastly `sudo systemctl enable --now sddm`.

 With that, you should now be logging in to your desktop environment, enjoy.